ViperSLM/docker-mingw-w64/README.md

     -DCMAKE_TOOLCHAIN_FILE=${MINGW_CMAKE}

-Alternatively, if you prefer to manually set the settings yourself, add the following arguments:
+Alternatively, if you prefer to manually set the settings yourself or if a CMake project doesn't properly process a line or two, add the following arguments:

     -DCMAKE_SYSTEM_NAME=Windows \
     -DCMAKE_INSTALL_PREFIX=${MINGW} \